the-plaid-agency/pantheon-docs/README.md

 Below is a "brief" guide that introduces you to Pantheon.

-I encourage you to go through the Pantheon Documentation yourself, as it's rather comprehensive, and will give you a better understanding of how it works than I can explain here.
+I encourage your developer to read the Pantheon Documentation, as it's rather comprehensive.
 Pantheon is not a traditional shared web hosting service, so there is a bit of a learning curve.
-Have your developer review the documentation to learn more about how the system works.

 - [Pantheon Documentation](https://pantheon.io/docs/)
 - [Quick Start](https://pantheon.io/docs/guides/quickstart/)